Flee (2021) Film Review

 An offer that Rasmussen could not refuse.

-Initially meant to be a short film, after hearing Amin’s amazing story, Rasmussen decided to convert the film into an animated feature.
-The result is “Flee” and what a gift for us, the audience!
+Initially meant to be a short film, after hearing Amin’s fantastic story, Rasmussen decided to convert the movie into an animated feature.
+The result is “Flee,” and what a gift for us, the audience!
 Rasmussen’s animation is stunningly crisp with astonishing depth of focus.
-The technique allows him much greater freedom of expression than you would ordinarily expect.
-There are scenes of such brutality and horror in Kabul, Moscow, and on the several attempts at being smuggled to the West that it would not have been possible to tell this story with live actors or, if he did, it would not be possible for an audience to watch it.
-I was reminded of Atom Egoyan’s failed attempt to make a film about the Armenian genocide with “Ararat”.
-If he had made it as an animated feature things might have been different).
+The technique allows him much greater freedom of expression than expected.
+On the several attempts at being smuggled to the West, it would not have been possible to tell this story with live actors, or, if he did, it would not be possible for an audience to watch it.
+I was reminded of Atom Egoyan’s failed attempt to make a film about the Armenian genocide with “Ararat.”
+Things might have been different if he had made it as an animated feature.

 Amin’s sexual orientation.

-But there is another astonishing element to this film and that is Amins’s sexuality.
+But there is another astonishing element to this film: Amins’s sexuality.
 Knowing that he is gay from an early age, his view of society and his displacement to foreign lands is, therefore, seen and experienced from the point of view of a double outsider.
-This also leads to some very funny situations.
-The film is always buoyant and life-affirming even at its bleakest moments.
+This also leads to some hilarious situations.
+The film is permanently buoyant and life-affirming even at its bleakest moments.

-I left the cinema with that “floating-on-air feeling” you get after seeing something special.
-After seeing a masterpiece.
+I left the cinema with that “floating-on-air feeling” after seeing something memorable after witnessing a masterpiece.

 NOMINATED FOR: